Degrees in Human Services

 Advocacy and Leadership

-Another step up the ladder from just organizing involves leading.
+Another step up from just organizing involves leading.
 Whether you are responsible for only a small team of rehab case workers or end up running an entire government social services agency, your degree in human services will have classes to prepare you to step up and lead from the front.
 One of the most important tasks for human service professionals at every level is to be a voice for people who have no voice.
-A good degree in human services program will prepare you to speak out and advocate for those in need.
+A good degree in a human services program will prepare you to speak out and advocate for those in need.

 Learning By Doing Is a Critical Part of Degrees in Human Services

 One hallmark of a good degree in human services is that it includes hands-on field experience.
 There is no substitute for getting out on the ground and handling real crises with real people to test your training.
-In fact, to receive specialty accreditation for a degree in human services program, college have to provide field experience that is integrated with their basic curriculum.
-Students should e exposed to human services agencies and clients early in their training and have hundreds of clock hours involved with everything from observation to direct client contact.
+In fact, to receive specialty accreditation for a degree in a human services program, colleges have to provide field experience that is integrated with their basic curriculum.
+Students should be exposed to human services agencies and clients early in their training and have hundreds of clock hours involved with everything from observation to direct client contact.

-Your supervised experience in a degree in human services program will be a big eye-opener about the realities facing human service professionals.
+Your supervised experience in a degree program in human services will be a big eye-opener about the realities facing human service professionals.
 Depending on your own background, you might find yourself experiencing cultures you didn’t even know existed and meeting people you would never encounter normally.
 You will certainly be confused and a little overwhelmed by the chaos at first.

 But you’re getting dipped into those experiences with plenty of guidance and advice.
 It’s a learning experience, one that you will build by processes like keeping logs of your experiences, meeting with your professor and class, and conducting research and writing papers to process and pull insights from your encounters.

 You will be prepared for the experience by getting assignments that are based on the mission of the agency you are placed with.
 A placement at an after-school program for minority boys in the inner city might come along with research assignments about learning styles or the effects of poverty on academic achievement, for instance.
-An internship at a homeless shelter might be assigned with projects to study how urban planning can mitigate the crisis.
+An internship at a homeless shelter might involve projects to study how urban planning can mitigate the crisis.

 Tying those kinds of academic studies to your lived experiences in real social and human services agencies is what turns theory into practice in human services jobs.

-That kind of real world experience gives potential employers a reason to be confident in you and your skills right after graduation.
+That kind of real-world experience gives potential employers a reason to be confident in you and your skills right after graduation.
 You will get the benefits of that experience while you’re still working under the oversight of your instructors and supervisors, which ensures you will get it right the first time when you are out on your own.

 The Importance of Accreditation for Degrees in Human Services